-- 7.1 To provide advice to farmers and land managers on management techniques that enhance the nature conservation and landscape value of farms within the AONB. - 7.2 To seek permissive access and educational opportunities within the farmed landscape of the AONB. - 7.3 To hold Countryside Open Farm Days to raise awareness of the importance of farming in the AONB. - 7.4 To publicise examples of best practice farming and land management in the AONB, and where relevant, in partnership with Chichester Harbour Trust. - 7.5 To investigate opportunities to diversify the use of Eames Farm, Thorney Island, complementing the range of environmental designations.
+- 7.1 To provide advice to farmers and land managers on management techniques that enhance the nature conservation and landscape value of farms within the protected landscape. - 7.2 To deliver the Farming in Protected Landscapes programme and assist during the application process. - 7.3 To prepare for the new Environmental Land Management scheme. - 7.4 To publicise examples of best practice farming and land management in the National Landscape. - 7.5 To improve and build on the relationship with the local farming community.

-- 7.6 To identify and promote new opportunities for agri-environment schemes. - 7.7 To promote Catchment Sensitive Farming and initiatives which reduce the nutrient input into the Harbour. - 7.8 To support initiatives which promote local marketing, processing and distribution of high quality distinctive local food demonstrating good environmental credentials.
+- 7.6 To promote Catchment Sensitive Farming and initiatives which reduce the nutrient input into the Harbour. - 7.7 To support initiatives which promote local marketing, processing and distribution of high quality distinctive local food demonstrating good environmental credentials.